-CDC tells adults to get flu shot
+CDC tells healthy adults to get flu vaccine

 Washington — Think the flu's only a big threat to kids and seniors?
 Influenza hospitalized a surprisingly high number of young and middle-aged adults last winter — and this time around the government wants more of them vaccinated.